Wheat

 Kentucky's Wheat Industry

 Kentucky ranks 14th nationally in wheat production.
 In 2023, Kentucky farmers harvested 460,000 acres of wheat with an average yield of 88 bushels per acre, producing 40.5 million bushels total.
 This is the second-highest production on record.
-Sales totaled $218 million in 2022, a significant increase over 2021.
+The 2023 crop was valued at $271 million.

 Most of the wheat is sold to local flour mills or distilleries.